ykeselman/DAMO-NLP-SG-VideoLLaMA3/README.md

 For more cases, please refer to [examples](https://github.com/DAMO-NLP-SG/VideoLLaMA3/blob/main/inference/example_videollama3.py).

+### CookBook
+Checkout [inference notebooks](inference/notebooks/) that demonstrate how to use VideoLLaMA3 on various applications such as single image understanding, multi-image understanding, visual referring and grounding, video understanding, etc.

 ## 🤗 Demo

 It is highly recommended to try our [online demo](https://huggingface.co/spaces/lixin4ever/VideoLLaMA3) first.